Don’t Forget This Important Estate Planning Step For Your Heirs

 Here’s a VERY important disclaimer: This in no way replaces the legal steps necessary to help assure your wishes are legally carried out!
 This is ONLY a helpful document to help your heirs navigate the murky waters of your wishes as well as your finances in the event they’re saddled with finding their way.
 In my humble opinion, having all this information in one place will be helpful to those left behind.

-Many of you know we lost a family member quite unexpectedly recently.
+We lost a family member quite unexpectedly.
 He was only in his 50’s, he certainly wasn’t expecting death to come so soon.
 During the grieving, his children were left to pick up the pieces to get his estate & final affairs in order.

 They struggled mightily to find the most basic information to even begin this estate process.